 - ½ teaspoon baking powder

-- icing or paleo icing, recipes below
+- 1 recipe powdered sugar icing or paleo icing

 Instructions

-Make the gluten-free sugar cookie dough:
+Make the gluten-free sugar cookie dough

 - In the bowl of stand mixer fitted with the paddle attachment (or in a large bowl), combine the butter, sugar, and salt.
 Beat (or stir with a wooden spoon or electric egg beater) on medium speed until combined, about 1 minute.
 We don’t want to aerate the dough in this case as that will make the cookies spread more.